George Christian, Landgrave of Hesse-Homburg: Death

 George Christian died on 1 August 1677 in Frankfurt am Main.
 Unusually for a Landgrave of Hesse-Homburg, he was not buried in the crypt below the castle church in Homburg; instead he has a baroque grave near the southern entrance of the crypt below Mainz Cathedral.

 Marriage

-On 11 October 1666 in Hamburg, George Christian married Anna Catharina of Pogwitsch, the widow Frederick of Ahlefeldt.
+On 11 October 1666 in Hamburg, George Christian married Anna Catharina of Pogwitsch (1638-1694), the widow Count Frederick of Ahlefeldt (1618-1665).
 The marriage does not seem to have been a happy one, because in 1668 he is found again in Homburg, while his wife remained in northern Germany.